Alessandra Del Felice is Associate Professor, University of Padova, Department of Neuroscience.

 She is an academic clinician in the area of Neurorehabilitation.
 Her basic training has been as a neurologist, with a special interest in neurophysiology and neurorehabilitation, and holds a Ph.D. in Neuroscience.

 She has attracted funding at UNIPD, with an on-going H2020 project and several international and national grants.

-Her current research area allows her to draw on her experience and skills in neurophysiology to improve methodology and outcome measures in this important area of rehabilitation.
-She has a track record in EEG-TMS and EEG-fMRI co-registration, neuromonitoring and neurostimulation, EEG signal analysis, and gait analysis.
+Her current research area allows her to draw on her experience and skills in neurophysiology and extensive collaboration with national and international medical engineering Departments to improve methodology and outcome measures in this important area of rehabilitation.
+She has a track record in EEG signal analysis EEG-TMS co-registration, and neurostimulation.

-Her current research portfolio includes gait analysis in rare syndromes; validation of inertial sensors for gait in clinical practice; EEG-EMG co-registration during overground gait in healthy subjects and during exsoskleteon gait in post-stroke subjects; early biomarkers of recovery after stroke; neurostimulation to improve rehabilitation outcomes in Parkinson Disease and neuropathic pain based on tailored paradigms; neurostimulation as a memory rehabilitative tool in pediatric populations; recovery and long term prognostic markers after coma.
+Her current research portfolio includes validation of inertial sensors for movement analysis in clinical practice; EEG-EMG co-registration during overground gait in healthy subjects and during exsoskleteon gait in stroke survivors; early neurophysiological and neurobiological biomarkers of recovery after stroke; technological tools prevent falls in the elderly; recovery and long term prognostic markers after coma.

 She has an extensive collaborative research network, with current national and international collaborations